M18 smoke grenade: Creation

 Finding the right dyes took time, with hundreds tested at the Edgewood Arsenal and various other agencies.
 Many were discarded due to not meeting visibility and color requirements, or for being in short supply at the time.
 Rather than the dyes being synthesized by Edgewood Arsenal Laboratories, they were obtained from various industries because of the variety and quantity required.
 Development was finished once all colors could be distinguished from 10,000 feet.
 These grenades produced smoke for 2 to 2 1/2 minutes.
 They came in colors of red, orange, yellow, green, violet, and black and were designated as "M16" in April 1943, becoming standard issue and entering full production in May.

-Shortly after the production of the M16 began, the Army Ground Forces tested it's performance and decided they wanted a more rapidly burning smoke grenade with a denser smoke cloud.
+Shortly after the production of the M16 began, the Army Ground Forces tested its performance and decided they wanted a more rapidly burning smoke grenade with a denser smoke cloud.
 This was not possible with the current composition of fuel and dye mixtures and would result in the dyes burning rather than volatilizing.
 Proportions of ingredients in the mixtures were adjusted, along with the pressure at which they were compressed during production.
-The rows of holes around the tube the mixtures went into were removed, and a 1 1/2-inch hole was cut through the middle.
+The rows of holes around the tube the mixtures went into were removed, and a 1 1/2-inch hole was cut through the middle on the bottom.

 The new grenades produced the desired denser, more vibrant colored smoke cloud, and had a shorter burning time of about 1 to 1 1/2 minutes.
 They were designated as "M18" on 24 September 1943, entering full production and replacing the M16 which was then marked limited standard and stopped being produced.